ryanw758/cfb_pickems/README.md

 A skeleton project for a college football pick'em app.

-- Every **Monday**, a scheduled job pulls the week's CFB games from the ESPN API, finds the 10 games with the closest point spreads, and stores them.
+- Every **Tuesday**, a scheduled job pulls the week's CFB games from the ESPN API, and selects games for a pick'em pool.
-- Users log in with just their **name** (no password — built for a friend group).
+- Users log in with a username and password
-- Each user picks a winner for all 10 games.
+- Each user picks a winner for all games.
-- Every **Sunday night**, a scheduled job pulls final scores from ESPN, grades everyone's picks, and updates the leaderboard.

-This is a **skeleton** — the plumbing is wired up end-to-end, but a lot of the logic is intentionally left simple (marked `// TODO`) for you to flesh out once you share your spreadsheet's scoring rules (confidence points? straight up? tiebreakers?).
+- Scores are updated in (psuedo) real time and displayed on the standings page.

 ## Structure